Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

-Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.19 compared to its previous closing price of 96.86. but the company has seen a -2.01% decline in its stock price over the last five trading sessions.
+Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.42 compared to its previous closing price of 98.05.
+Nevertheless, the company has seen a gain of 0.60% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/08/23 that Abbott Laboratories to Acquire Cardiovascular Systems At Equity Value of $890M

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?